If you have questions or comments please feel free to email us

 Jodi,

 We will be happy to put a link out on our webpage for Goliath.
-I am so sorry
+I am so sorry that he has to

-that he has to go through all of this, but thankful that he has such a wonderful
+go through all of this, but thankful that he has such a wonderful family that cares so much about him.

-Please keep up posted as to his condition and thanks for loving him so much.
+up posted as to his condition and thanks for loving him so much.

 Jan